niloufaridani/Fourier-Transform/README.md

 # Fourier-Transform
-Read "Fourier Transform + Interpolation.pdf"
+Read "Fourier Transform + Interpolation.pdf" for more Information about this project.